Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 Once this is complete we can check that everything is working ok by opening a terminal (either cmd or powershell) and running cargo version

-We should see the currently installed version of Cargo
+And you should see something like this

 #### GCC